bjaros20/ntj-bst/README.md

 ## Background

-The [National Tax Journal (NTJ)](https://ntanet.org/publications/ntj/)  is a journal focused on tax and public finance research.
-It’s published by the National Tax Association and distributed by the University of Chicago Press.
+The [National Tax Journal (NTJ)](https://ntanet.org/publications/ntj/)  is published by the National Tax Association and distributed by the University of Chicago Press.

 ---